danburzo/yamatter/README.md

 `yamatter` looks for lines beginning with three or more hyphens (`---`) as the delimiter for front-matter data.
 Any matching files without front-matter data delimiters are ignored.

+By default, `yamatter` ignores files matched by patterns inside `.gitignore`, if it finds one in the current working directory.
+It does not look for other `.gitignore` files neither up, nor down, the file system hierarchy.
+You can disable the ignore behavior with the `--no-ignore` flag.

 ### Options

 #### `-t <file>, --transform=<file>`